A Design-Based Perspective on Synthetic Control Methods: PROPERTIES

 These results suggest ways in which considering varying propensity scores can be helpful when analyzing SC-type estimators.
 First, when treatment is randomized according to a known probability distribution, then those probabilities affect the optimal USC and MUSC weights.
-Second, the propensities that make an estimator unbiased have an intuitive interpretation as the eigenvector centralities of the network corresponding to the weight matrix of a synthetic-control estimator.
-Third, even in the observational case, varying propensities could be used when some units can be considered to be more likely to receive treatment or to be more appropriate as controls, allowing to replace binary inclusion criteria by treatment propensities.
-Finally, when we choose propensity scores in the design of an experiment and plan to use an SC-type estimator, then we can optimize the choice of propensities based on past outcomes to be better suited to their relationship, assigning more central units higher probabilities.
+Second, the propensities that make an estimator unbiased have an intuitive interpretation as the eigenvector centralities of the network corresponding to the weight matrix of an SC estimator.
+Third, even in the observational case, varying propensities could be used when some units can be considered to be more likely to receive treatment or to be more appropriate as controls, replacing binary inclusion criteria by treatment propensities.
+Finally, when we choose propensity scores in the design of an experiment and plan to use an SC-type estimator, we can optimize the choice of propensities based on past outcomes to be better suited to their relationship, assigning more central units higher probabilities.